BrandonThomas84/geofence-controlled-content/README.md

 # Simple Geofence Based Content Output

-The followign library is a simple Typescript module that accepts a list of geofence coordinates and will request the users location and then if the user is within the geofence will output the content.

-You can configure both the geofence coordinates and the limit of the geofence in meters.
-The conditional output is currently just set as an alert that tells the user whether or not they are within the geofence but it can easily be adapted to be a form condition or prevent an API request for output.
+The following is a simple example of how to use geofence coordinates to output content based on a users location.

-## Requirements
+## How to Use:
- - You will need to setup a google API and add your key
+ - Create a google API key and add it to the `index.html` file.
+ - Open the `index.html` file in a browser.
+ - Click the button to allow the browser to access your location.
+ - If you are within the geofence coordinates you will see a success message.

-> Use: https://www.keene.edu/campus/maps/tool/ to generate your geofence coordinates
+> You can use the following tool to generate your geofence coordinates: https://www.keene.edu/campus/maps/tool/

+### Adding your own Coordinates:
+ - Create the coordinate set using the tool above.
+ - The last coordinate in the set should be the same as the first coordinate.
+ - Open the `src/index.ts` file in a text editor.
+ - Find the `geofence` variable and add your own coordinates.
+ - Remove any unwanted coordinates.
+ - Save the file.
+ - build the file using `npm run build`.
+ - Open the `index.html` file in a browser.